VoiceThread/nativescript-plugins/packages/nativescript-camera/README.md

   </application>
 </manifest>
 ```
 And in your application, make sure you request these permissions if you want to use the `saveToGallery` flag.
 You can see an example in `apps/demo/src/plugin-demos/nativescript-camera.ts`.
+If this flag is set and no permission has been granted, a copy will not be saved to the Device Photos.

 ### iOS Permissions